 4.5.2 Conducting security management to facilitate national development in other dimensions to enable the National Strategy to successfully yield concrete outcomes as planned without having any negative impacts on national security by developing comprehensive parallel development plans that are in line with the National Strategy; promoting the fully integrated operations in all aspects between related government agencies, be it security, social or economic, ensuring sustainable national security in all dimensions for the country.

-4.5.3 Developing mechanisms and organisations required for the National Srategy on National Security implementation to enable the efficient, harmonious and concrete accomplishment of the goals stated in the National Strategy on Security by enhancing the Office of the National Security Council’s capacity, in terms of personnel, equipment, management systems, and budget allocation, to yield the utmost effectiveness and induce integration with all related sectors and parties, as well as to have capacity required to effectively deal with assigned tasks, to have an important role in taking responsibility, at the policy level, for security problems in every dimension, and fully prepared to work effectively amid changing contexts in the future and still accomplish the goals specified in the strategy.
+4.5.3 Developing mechanisms and organisations required for the National Strategy on Security implementation to enable the efficient, harmonious and concrete accomplishment of the goals stated in the National Strategy on Security by enhancing the Office of the National Security Council’s capacity, in terms of personnel, equipment, management systems, and budget allocation, to yield the utmost effectiveness and induce integration with all related sectors and parties, as well as to have capacity required to effectively deal with assigned tasks, to have an important role in taking responsibility, at the policy level, for security problems in every dimension, and fully prepared to work effectively amid changing contexts in the future and still accomplish the goals specified in the strategy.

 THE NATIONAL STRATEGY ON COMPETITIVENESS ENHANCEMENT